 David has also welded up a front bush bar including protection for the steering, and a new transmission cross-member (260K JPEG) to gain ground clearance.

-Thanks to Ryan and David for the photos. -- Derek Redmond
+Thanks to Ryan and David for the photos.
+Look for them at Line Mountain! -- Derek Redmond

 Elsewhere on the web, see Another Rebirth For The 3B, Ryan's thread for his new 2021 rebuild, at EarlyCJ5.com.